Khonsu-CTF/2022-BuckeyeCTF/README.md

   <img src="images/prettyResults.png">
 </p>

-We now have successfully extracted the various information from our capture so it's the moment to look for the only value that is actually interesting for us : "High resolution Maximum Speed".
+We now have successfully extracted the various information from our capture so it's the moment to look for the only value that is actually interesting for us : **"High resolution Maximum Speed"**.
 For some reasons, the tool doesn't provide us the values directly but it might be just that I don't know how to use it.
 Anyways, we're close enough to conclude this manually.
 By searching through our database, we can find a parameter that seems relevant to our challenge :
 <p align="center">
   <img src="images/spnHighRes.png">
 </p>

 We have a few important information here :
-- The PGN (65261) will be useful to locate our information from the results
+- The **PGN (65261)** will be useful to locate our information from the results
 - Each PGN is associatied with multiple SPN that are individual parameters and each of them occupy one or more bytes of data so here, the parameter *bitPositionStart* is important to locate the right value among the others
-- *spnLength* tells us that our value is 2-bytes long
+- *spnLength* tells us that our value is **2-bytes long**
-- The unit is *km/h* which is what we're looking for but the *resolutionNumerator* and the *resolutionDenominator* are very important since they'll be giving us the right the scale so whatever our result will be, we'll have to multiply it by *0.00390625*.
+- The unit is **km/h** which is what we're looking for but the *resolutionNumerator* and the *resolutionDenominator* are very important since they'll be giving us the right the scale so whatever our result will be, we'll have to multiply it by **0.00390625**.

 Let's use this information to analyze our results :
 <p align="center">